Lane Thomas Player Props: Nationals vs. Royals

-The Washington Nationals, including Lane Thomas (.409 on-base percentage in past 10 games, 63 points above season-long percentage), take on starting pitcher Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+On Saturday, Lane Thomas (.643 slugging percentage in past 10 games, including four home runs) and the Washington Nationals face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Padres.
+In his most recent game, he notched a home run while going 1-for-5 against the Royals.

 Lane Thomas Game Info & Props vs. the Royals